Are you the Peter Jennings I know?

 - went to A.N.Myer Secondary School in Niagara Falls from 1963 to 1968.

-- was a finalist at International Science Fairs and Canada-Wide Science Fairs in 1964,65,66,67 and 68.
+- was a finalist at International Science Fairs and Canada-Wide Science Fairs in 1964,1965,1966,1967 and won the Grand Prize in 1968.

 - built a Nuclear Magnetic Resonance Spectrometer in his basement as a teenager, as one does.